yottapay/sdk-payment/README.md

 # Introduction

-This is repo for Yotta Digital Software Development Kit - Payment
+This is a repo for Yotta® Digital Software Development Kit - Payments

 ### What is this

-We offer simple, fast & secure OpenBanking based online payment processing service for UK.

-We also provide user authorization & authentication services for your website or applications.
+Yotta Pay® is the UK’s first ethical payment processor based on Open Banking technology.

+Yotta Pay® offers a three-click payment/authorisation via the client’s mobile banking app for your website or application.

+Yotta Pay® ethical payments™ are low cost, fast, secure, and require no plastic cards.

 [More info](https://yottapay.co.uk)